LordDashMe/lorddashme.github.io/README.md

 ## Introduction

-:neckbeard: :coffee: :sparkles: My Personal Website.
+:neckbeard: :coffee: :sparkles: It's all about me.

 ## Bugs and Issues